 The competence of our staff is confirmed not only by many years of experience, but also by certificates of EAGT supervisors, EAGT, ECP and ITG psychotherapists.
-We are also the only psychotherapy school in Poland, where foreign coaches are not only occasional guests but are a regular part of the curriculum.
+We are also the only psychotherapy school in Poland where foreign coaches are not only occasional guests but are a regular part of the curriculum.

 Our training practice is based on dialogue and exchange.
 We learn from each other here and together we set the direction of the Institute’s development.

-We train psychotherapists in accordance with European standards and our graduates can apply for an European Certificate of Psychotherapy.
-ECP allows practicing psychotherapy in parts of the EU countries and is constantly increasing its reach.
+We train psychotherapists in accordance with European standards and our graduates can apply for a European Certificate of Psychotherapy.
+ECP entitles you to practice psychotherapy in parts of the EU countries and is constantly increasing its reach.

 THE PROGRAM OF FOUR-YEAR SCHOOL OF GESTALT PSYCHOTHERAPISTS